TonyStark-19/Tic-Tac-Toe-React/README.md

-# Tic Tac Toe Game
+# 🎮 Tic Tac Toe Game

 This is a simple **Tic Tac Toe game** built using **React**.
 It is inspired by the official **React.dev documentation**.
 This project is my **first React project**, and I recreated the game that I had previously built using plain JavaScript.

 ---

-## Features
+## ✨ Features

-- Basic Tic Tac Toe functionality
+- ✅ Basic Tic Tac Toe functionality
-- Built with React component structure
+- ✅ Built with React component structure
-- No reset functionality yet (planned for future updates)
+- ✅ Completely responsive
+- ✅ Reset and New Game functionality added

 ---

-## Technologies Used
+## 🛠️ Technologies Used

 - React.js
 - HTML